Thinklab-SJTU/awesome-hpo/README.md

     *Del Buono, Nicoletta and Esposito, Flavia and Selicato, Laura*

-8. **Automated machine learning:?Review?of the state-of-the-art and opportunities for healthcare** Artificial intelligence in medicine, 2020. [paper](https://www.sciencedirect.com/science/article/pii/S0933365719310437)
+8. **Automated machine learning: Review of the state-of-the-art and opportunities for healthcare** Artificial intelligence in medicine, 2020. [paper](https://www.sciencedirect.com/science/article/pii/S0933365719310437)

     *Waring, Jonathan and Lindvall, Charlotta and Umeton, Renato*